Applications are due Monday, March 27, 2023

 For more information about Mehri and the impetus for his civil rights work, see the following websites and news sources:

-You’re welcome to arrange an appointment with Office of Global Education staff to discuss your ideas in more detail.
+You’re welcome to arrange an appointment with Center for Global Education staff to discuss your ideas in more detail.